mok25/hingebotpublic/README.md

 # Hinge Agent 🤖
+# Scrolls -> Analyzes Photos and Pictures -> Swipes Right or Left
+# Run it from your terminal as a script with iPhone Mirroring pulled up.
 Note: This is configured for my iphone (Iphone pro max 13) and thus you may run into issues with different frame iphones.
 It should not be too much of a hassle to change this.
 The only hardcoded parts of the code is the button clicking (heart) or swipe right.
 Everything else is Apple vision algos.
 There's probably a way to have the heart icon identified but not yet implemented.
 Most of this readme is Claude code generated.
 Apologies in advance.

 ## TLDR